kristian-green-byu/startup/README.md

 - The main leaderboard listed on the index.html page imports its values from a backend service call.

 ## DB Deliverable
-Values for the leaderboard will be stored in the database.
+I stored values for the leaderboard in the database.
-- Endpoints: Will store endpoints for miles and other user information
+- MongoDB Atlas database: I implemented a MongoDB Atlas database to hold user information and to update the main leaderboard.
+- Backened Endpoints: User miles and their names are now stored as backend endpoints.
+Further functionality in the login deliverable will also use MongoDB in the future as to add endpoints for specific user accounts.

 ## Login Deliverable
 Login will process accounts and allow users to input information.